 When making investment decisions, deciding on the right asset allocation is just a piece of the puzzle.
-The Investment account you choose is equally important.
+The Investment account you choose is equally as important.
 And so are the securities you invest in.

 Focus on the first part alone, and you may end up paying too much in taxes on your investment returns.